SchornacklabSLCU/amfinder/README.md

 ### Installation instructions

 1. Install **Python 3.7** from the [official website](https://www.python.org/) or from your package manager.
-2. Open a terminal and install the package `virtualenv` by running the command: `python -m pip install virtualenv`. **Note:** in all commands listed here, replace `python` with the name of the Python program on your system.
-For instance, it could be `python3` or `python3.7`.
-3. Create a virtual environment.
-In a terminal, run: `python -m venv amfenv`.
-4. Activate the virtual environment.
-In a terminal, run: `source amfenv/bin/activate`.
-5. Download AMFinder sources from Github and extract the archive.
-Move to the `amf` folder.
-For instance, run in a terminal: `cd amf`.
+2. Download AMFinder sources from Github, and extract the archive.
-6. Upgrade the Python package installer `pip`.
-In a terminal, run: `python -m pip install --upgrade pip`.
-7. Install the required Python libraries listed in file `requirements.txt`.
-In a terminal, run : `python -m pip install -r requirements.txt`.
-8. The command-line tool is now ready to use.
-After use, deactivate the virtual environment (in a terminal, run: `deactivate`).
-You will need to reactivate the virtual environment for future use (step 4 above).

-**Alternative method**

-Steps 2-7 above can be run at once on Linux using the script `install.sh` within the `amf` directory, provided Python 3.7 is installed on your system.
-Download AMFinder sources from Github and extract the archive.
-Move to the `amf` directory and run in a terminal: `PYTHON=/usr/bin/python3.7 ./install.sh`, storing the path to Python 3.7 in the `PYTHON` variable.
-If needed, add executable permissions to the installation file with: `chmod +x install.sh`.
+3. Move to the `amf` folder.
+4. Open a terminal, run `export PYTHON=<path>`, replacing `<path>` with the path to Python 3.7.
+5. Run `./install.sh`.
+If needed, add executable permissions with: `chmod +x install.sh`.

+**Important:** Before using `amf`, you will need to activate its Python virtual environment.
+Open a terminal in the `amf` directory and run the command `source amfenv/bin/activate` to activate the virtual environment.
+Your terminal prompt will change to `(amfenv) $`.
+Once you are done with `amf`, you can deactivate the environment by running the command `deactivate`.

 ### Using the software